 Nearly 50% of those searches don’t result in a click to a search result.

 And the majority of the searches that are clicked probably won’t be relevant.

-If you want this business growth, you need a strategy to identify the relevant searches and clicks to reach your traffic goal.
+If you want this business growth, you need a strategy to identify the relevant searches.

-There’s a number of keyword research strategies that can be deployed in order to identify what your potential clients are searching for and clicking on.
+There are a number of keyword research strategies that you can use in order to identify what your potential clients are looking for.

 I use the consumer buying process as my framework for keyword research.